An article by Revolution BJJ black belt instructor Daniel Frank

 The sauna is an excellent place for a jiu jitsu student to relax and refresh after a couple tough training sessions.
 Saunas can be wet or dry and vary in temperature.
 The purpose of a sauna is to heat up the body causing it to sweat and allowing the muscles to relax.
 Precautions must be taken though and guidelines should be followed.
 Stay hydrated and listen to your body while in the sauna.
 If you feel dizzy leave the sauna.
 Be careful, if the sauna is too hot it may cause burns or hinder breathing.

 Nonsteroidal anti-inflammatory drugs (NSAIDS), such as aspirin and Ibuprofen, have benefits and hazards.
 When a jiu jitsu student is sore from training, or even sustains a minor injury, NSAIDS can help to curb swelling and to manage pain.
+Joint Pain Relief QC Kinetix (Greensboro) also helps in managing pain in different areas.
 There are hazards to taking too many NSAIDS or to taking them daily.
 Allergic reactions can occur along with gastrointestinal problems, even severe kidney problems.
 Follow directions carefully and use the product wisely.

 Jiu jitsu is meant to be enjoyable whether you are young or old, a hobbyist, or an athlete striving for a world championship.
 All students experience the bumps and bruises that come from training, some more serious than others.
 By using one, two, or a few of the methods above the jiu jitsu student can overcome those bumps and bruises that they experience.
 The less pain that the student feels, the longer and more often they will be on the mat.
 The more mat time a student receives the better they will be.
 The better the student, the better their teammates, the better the academy.
 That is what we are all striving for.